samyzang/Rust-Audio-Player/Audio Player Project.md

 ## License

-This project is licensed under the MIT License.
+This project is not officially liecensed.